rm511130/Physna_Training/README.md

 1. Provide a valid email address to your Physna point of contact and ask him/her to create your user account.
 Your username will be your email.
 2. Check your email inbox for an email from Okta and follow its instructions to complete the Okta registration process.
    For more details, you will find the process described in [Section 2](#how-do-i-access) and in the [User Management](#user_management) section of this document.
-3. Log into your Physna environment.
+3. Log into your Physna environment: https://nu.physna.com.
 If you encounter any issues, please ask for assistance.
 4. If you were able to successfully log into Physna, please update the [progress tracker spreadsheet](https://docs.google.com/spreadsheets/d/1T5CmKvyP4t7ObUd8ZPnEy5oAN1HH5GKwL_TspGm4vK4/edit?usp=sharing) with an "x" in the row and column that corresponds to your Workshop Task 1.
 5. Congratulations: you have completed _Task 1_ of the Workshop.